filecoin-project/lotus/documentation/en/cli-lotus.md

-   check-client-datacap           check verified client remaining bytes check-notary-datacap           check a notary's remaining bytes sign-remove-data-cap-proposal  allows a notary to sign a Remove Data Cap Proposal help, h                        Shows a list of commands or help for one command
+   check-client-datacap           check verified client remaining bytes check-notary-datacap           check a notary's remaining bytes sign-remove-data-cap-proposal  allows a notary to sign a Remove Data Cap Proposal list-allocations               List allocations made by client remove-expired-allocations     remove expired allocations (if no allocations are specified all eligible allocations are removed) help, h                        Shows a list of commands or help for one command

 OPTIONS: